Coomzy/BladeAndSorcery_CoomzyCollection/README.md

 # BladeAndSorcery_CoomzyCollection
-Source code for my Blade and Sorcery mod projects
+Source code for my Blade and Sorcery mod projects.

+I'm done with them so do what you want with them :)

 # Health Regen - [Nexus](https://www.nexusmods.com/bladeandsorcery/mods/9617) - [Modio](https://mod.io/g/blade-and-sorcery/m/health-regen)
 Regenerates the players health overtime, with config options.